xdefix/Semester-project/README.md

 # Semester-project
-Supporting website for an escape room game
+Supporting website for an escape room game.
+Puzzles are based on data visualization.